Everything You Should Know About Schwinn’s New 290 Recumbent Bike [A Review]

 Ok, not bad, not bad.

-10 years on the frame isn’t quite as generous as Nautilus’ 15 year frame guarantee for the R618, but it’s better than XTERRA’s and Diamondback’s 5 year guarantees.
+10 years on the frame isn’t quite as generous as Nautilus’ 15 year frame guarantee for the R618 (again, so sad that it’s been discontinued), but it’s better than XTERRA’s and Diamondback’s 5 year guarantees.

 Two years on parts is pretty average for this price range, where most will come with guarantees in the 1-3 year range.